Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field

+In the attosecond angular streaking experiment, one uses {\it a close-to-circular polarized laser pulse, thereby ensuring a unique relationship between the time at which the electron exits the tunnel (the potential barrier) and the direction of its momentum after the laser pulse.
+The measured momentum vector of the electron hence serves as the hand of a clock, indicating the time when the electron appeared from the tunnel in the laser field, see \cite{Eckle:2008s}. } The main result of the tunneling model of Kullie \cite{Kullie:2015}, can be summarized with the following T-time formulas,

-The physical reasoning of the relations is the following: the presence of the barrier causes a delay in time $\tau_{_{T,d}}$, which is a time delay with respect to the ionization at atomic field strength $F_a$, when the barrier disappears $\delta_z=0, d_B=0$.
-It is the time duration to that the electron tunnel-ionized, ``pass'' the barrier region (though semiclassically determined) and escapes at the exit point $x_{e,+}$ to the continuum \cite{Kullie:2015}.
-Whereas $\tau_{_{T,i}}$ is the time needed to reach the entrance point $x_{_{e,-}}$ from the initial point $x_i$, compare fig \ref{Hofdata1}.
+The physical meaning of the relations is the following: the presence of a barrier causes a time delay $\tau_{_{T,d}}$, which is a time delay with respect to the ionization at atomic field strength $F_a$, as it is defined (from the appearance intensity) by August et al. \cite{Augst:1989} (see \cite{Kullie:2015} and the references therein), when the barrier disappears, $\delta_z(F_a)=0, d_B(F_a)=0$.
+It is the time interval during which the electron is tunnel-ionized, i.e. it ``passes'' the (emerging) barrier region (though semi-classically determined) and escapes at the exit point $x_{e,+}$ to the continuum \cite{Kullie:2015}.
+Whereas $\tau_{_{T,i}}$ is the time it takes to reach the entrance point $x_{_{e,-}}$ from its initial position close to $x_i$, compare Fig. \ref{Hofdata1}.